 Maybe you think I'm evil in some way, that I deserve it all.
 But I'm not.
 And I don't.
 I'm an award-winning teacher who has helped more than 3,000 students over the last 17-years.
 In my spare time, I started a nonprofit to benefit regional cancer patients pay for clinically-based costs not covered by health insurance.
 I volunteered to help advocate for victims of domestic violence.
 I trained to supervise parent-visits for abused children.
 I've helped raise money for children who are orphaned and waiting for adoption.
 Last weekend, I held an event for an organization that helps support disaster relief efforts around the world, providing shoes for people who lost their homes.
 I recycle.
 I'm a moral vegetarian--which means I don't eat meat because I don't believe it's right to sustain my life on the death of others...even if most humans consider the lives of animals, birds and fish unimportant.
 And I've been a moral-vegetarian for close to 18 years.
 Steak was a favorite food.
 And I hate vegetables.
 I help neighbors in need.
 I spoil my nephews.
 I'm a loyal friend.
-A loving wife.
-An active mother.
+A loving mother.
 I pay my taxes.
 But the hits just keep on coming.
 A lot like Job.

 One after the other.
 Hell isn't a fiery pit with a prehensile-tailed red devil standing over you, prodding-pitch fork at the ready.
 It's here.
 Now.
-You feel the flames lick at your face as you get a taste of joy here and there...a loving husband, a healthy child.
+You feel the flames lick at your face as you get a taste of joy here and there...a healthy child, a loving partner.
 But like Moses, I get to wander the desert for 40 years knowing I'll never see the land of milk and honey.
 I'm asked to sacrifice my only son.
 My father sent me to the wolves so that I might bear that heavy burden to my own death-site.
 I was crucfied for being too good...at my job.
 And not only is my left leg disfigured from atrophy post-malignant brain tumor--something easily hidden by wearing pants--my face is now disfigured, too.
 Unless I plan on wearing a paper-bag over my head for the rest of my life, it's not exactly something one hides.

 I sit here wondering what's coming next.
 Even my friends look at me with pity..."only the good die young," on the tips of their collective tongues.
 My life would be better today if I'd had the chance to acheive my initial professional goal: becoming a lawyer.
 I'd be soul-less, heart-less, and life-sucking.
 I would have justified it as "business," because legally stealing isn't possibly personal.
 After all, everyone has to earn money somehow or other.
 But on the inside, I would have enjoyed the fight.
 Enjoyed taking people down.
 Enjoyed winning, knowing that on the other side, the losers were suffering...and badly.